mapbox/mapbox-gl-native/platform/ios/docs/pod-README.md

 Full API documentation is included in this package, within the `documentation` folder.
 For more details, read “[First steps with the Mapbox Maps SDK for iOS](https://www.mapbox.com/help/first-steps-ios-sdk/)” and consult the [online examples](https://www.mapbox.com/ios-sdk/examples/).

-If you have any questions, please [contact our support team](https://www.mapbox.com/contact/).
-We welcome your [bug reports and feature requests](https://github.com/mapbox/mapbox-gl-native/issues/).
+If you have any questions, please see [our help page](https://www.mapbox.com/help/).
+We welcome your [bug reports, feature requests, and contributions](https://github.com/mapbox/mapbox-gl-native/issues/).